aci-ref/facilitation_best_practices/activities/03-engagement.md

 as simple as providing basic information on accessing the resources and on usage policies.
-In other cases, the researcher may have limited or even no experience with the use of ACI resources and may be looking for guidance on how to begin determining what can and cannot be done.
+In other cases, the researcher may have limited or even no experience with the use of ACI resources and may be looking for guidance on how to begin or determining what can and cannot be done.
 In either case, having an initial engagement with a new user of ACI resources is a good idea, as it serves as an introduction of the Facilitator and the role of facilitation to the researcher.